LordAxi/Tabnova/README.md

 - All contributions should follow best practices for privacy and security.

 Thank you for helping keep Tabnova clean and safe.

+## 📄 License

+Tabnova uses its own custom Tabnova License.
+You can find it in the LICENSE file.